-In accordance with Article IV, Section 4(i) of the Bylaws of Ilisagvik College, each director is required to attend all workshops, regular and special meetings of the Board of Trustees.
+In accordance with Article IV, Section 4(i) of the Bylaws of Ilisaġvik College, each director is required to attend all workshops, regular and special meetings of the Board of Trustees.
 If a director is unable to attend any such meeting, the directors shall provide advance notice to the Chairperson or Secretary (who shall notify the Chairperson) of the Board of Trustees.
 The Chairperson shall determine if the reason for such absence constitutes an excused or unexcused absence.
-The Chairperson shall verify each director's continued attendance at least four times during each meeting day.
+The Chairperson shall verify each director's continued attendance at least four times during each meeting day with the support of the Board Secretary monitoring attendance.
 Any director who does not attend a significant part of each meeting portion for which roll call is taken shall not be compensated for that portion of the meeting, and such absence shall be considered unexcused (at the Chairperson's discretion and if advance notice of such absence was not provided).